Prostate BiopsySkip to the navigation

 If the test finds prostate cancer cells, a grade (Gleason score) will be given.
 Your doctor will discuss this with you.
 The Gleason score is considered a tool for predicting how aggressive the cancer is.

 What Affects the Test

 The results of the test may not be helpful if not enough biopsy tissue was taken to make a diagnosis.

 What To Think About

 - Not all types of prostate cancer are treated.
 There are many things to consider when deciding on a treatment plan.
-For more information, see the topic Prostate Cancer.
+To learn more, see the topic Prostate Cancer.

 Other Works Consulted